decentraland/old-documentation/_posts/general/2020-09-16-community-voting.md

 To wrap MANA:

-- Go to the `Voting Power` tab, there you will see your available tokens for wrapping.
+- Go to the `Voting Power` tab.
+There you will see your available tokens for wrapping.
-- Click _Unlock MANA_, your browser wallet will then ask you to approve a transaction to enable MANA for being wrapped.
+- Click _Unlock MANA_.
+Your browser wallet will then ask you to approve a transaction to enable MANA for being wrapped.
 - When that transaction is complete, you can specify how much MANA you want to wrap, and carry out another transaction to convert the MANA.

 > Note: Both the transaction of unlocking MANA for wrapping, and the act of wrapping the MANA require that you pay a gas fee to the Ethereum blockchain, make sure you have Ether on that account to pay for that.
 You must then wait for the transaction to be completed, which can take up to a couple of minutes.